GigabiteLabs/random-swift/README.md

 ## Installation

+### Cococapods
 random-swift is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'random-swift'
 ```

+### Swift Package Manager
+add this repository to your project via Swift PM:
+- open your project
+- select the project's .xcodeproj in the navigator
+- select your project target
+- select "Swift Packages"
+- enter: https://github.com/GigabiteLabs/random-swift.git and choose the latest release version.

+## Documentation

+Full public documentation of the framework [can be found here](https://gigabitelabs.github.io/random-swift/).

 ## Import Options